Glitch-loop/LLAVER_backend/README.md

 4 - Run the project `node index.js` (Be careful of be in the project directory)

 ## Deploy in heroku :computer:
-Create the your repository in heroku and follow the instructions.
+Create your repository on heroku and follow the instructions.